jmb2331/AndroidApps/README.md

 - Java
 - XML

+   ### Installation

+These mobile apps require [Android Studio](https://developer.android.com/studio/) in order to run.
+In order to test the apps through an android device emulator, you will need to create an Android Virtual Device (AVD) in the IDE.

 ### Why
   I have decided to share my code in order for recruiters and other engineers to see my style.
 All of the code here is written by me